-(3-23-22) - b.
+- b.
 Parole Violation Hearing.
 The parolee is required to be present at the violation hearing, unless waived by the parolee as explained in Rule 400.06.f.
-(3-23-22) - c.
-Medical Parole.
-The offender is encouraged to be present at the hearing; the Commission may make such an appearance mandatory or may make a final decision based on information available. - 06.
+(7-1-24) - c.
+Medical Parole. the Commission may make such an appearance mandatory or may make a final decision based on information available.
+(7-1-24) - 05.
 Witnesses and Documents.
 The Commission allows for the participation of attorneys, supporters of the offender, parolee, victims, and others who have a direct relationship to the specific hearing or offender/parolee.
-(3-23-22) - a.
+(7-1-24) - a.
 Persons who want to testify at a hearing must notify the Commission staff five (5) days in advance of the scheduled hearing.
 Minors will not be allowed to attend, or testify at, the hearings without prior approval of the Executive Director.
-(3-23-22) - b.
+(7-1-24) - b.
 All written documents and letters must be submitted seven (7) days in advance of the scheduled hearing; other documents may be allowed by the presiding Commissioners or the Executive Director.
-(3-23-22) - c.
-An attorney or others as determined by the Executive Director or Commission may be seated with the offender/parolee at the hearing.
-(3 23 22) - d.
+(7-1-24) - c.
 Verbal testimony by witnesses, victims, and attorneys may be limited by the number of persons allowed to give testimony and by a certain time limit.
 The Commission will allow the attorney representing the offender/parolee a designated time frame to provide information to the Commission.
 Victims will be allowed to testify.
 All persons who testify will direct their comments to the Commission.
 Persons will keep their comments relevant to the proceedings.
-(3-23-22)